MyMel2001/sllama/README.md

 ## License

-This project is open-source and distributed under the MIT License.
+This project is open-source and distributed under the SPL-R5 License.
 See the LICENSE file for details.